David Kelly is in his first season with the Seminoles in 2018 and returns to the field with more than 30 years of coaching experience.

 Before going to Orlando, Kelly was the associate head coach and wide receivers coach at Duke for two seasons.
 In 2002 and 2003 he coached at Stanford as the Cardinal’s offensive coordinator and associate head coach.

 He was the wide receivers coach at Georgia Tech in 2000 and 2001, where he developed the best wide receiver corps in the ACC to help the Yellow Jackets win 17 games and make two bowl appearances.
 While he was in Atlanta, he guided Kelly Campbell to first-team All-ACC honors in 2001.
 Campbell finished his career as the school’s all-time leader in career receptions, receiving yards and touchdown receptions.

-His first collegiate wide receivers job came at LSU, where he mentored the Tigers’ receivers from 1996-99.
+His first collegiate wide receivers job came at LSU, where he mentored the Tigers’ receivers and tight ends from 1996-99.
 In each of his first two seasons LSU earned a share of the SEC Western Division crown.
 The team also appeared in the Peach Bowl twice and the Independence Bowl while he was in Baton Rouge.